paulgrayson/kanban-style/README.md

 ## Setup
 * Make a .env file in the project root directory.
 There's a .env.example to help you
-* Your .env file will need an API token for your PivotalTracker account.
-You can find this in PivotalTracker at the bottom of your profile page.

 ## Todo
 * Show loading indicator at top of projects and project page